minirust/minirust/spec/mem/interface.md

     Function,
 }

+/// The ID of each function call (i.e stack frame) type CallId = Int;

 /// *Note*: All memory operations can be non-deterministic, which means that
 /// executing the same operation on the same memory can have different results.
 /// We also let read operations potentially mutate memory (they actually can